-With custom composed music, you can dial in exactly to taste all of these details.
+With bespoke composed music, you can dial in all of these details to taste.
 Need a musical sounding drop out for 36 frames?
 No problem.
 Track fighting with a VO?
 No worries, let’s sculpt our mix and arrangement to leave a hole in the centre for it.
-Need more of a payoff for the last five seconds?
-Done.
 More energy to help a poised edit skip along?
 Let’s add some rhythmic interest here and there.
-The overall result is wonderfully dynamic audio and a streamlined project.
+The overall result is wonderfully dynamic audio and a streamlined process.

-But unlike buying on Savile Row, generally having something composed will likely be less expensive than licensing a track ‘off the shelf’ from a publisher or label.
+But here’s the thing, unlike buying on Savile Row, generally having something composed will likely be less expensive than licensing a track ‘off the shelf’ from a publisher or label.
 Yeah, seriously.
 So where’s the logic here?

 Reddies at the Ready…

 Licensing an existing song, even from an up and coming artist or band, can comfortably run into six figures.
-Having something written especially for you – exactly as you want it, will likely be a fraction of that cost, even when factoring in agreed industry rates (such as PCAM) and usages.
+Having something written especially for you will likely be a fraction of that cost, even when factoring in agreed industry rates (such as PCAM) and usages.
 Easily.
 So actually, nine times out of ten, it’s a less expensive option.
 Touch.

-We know clients turn to licensing as they are often are looking for a song, with a very specific theme to outline their narrative arc.
-But sometimes it’s just easier to build that message from scratch rather than try and find something that nails that almost impossible balance of combining lyrical content, with style, genre, pace, dynamic contour, cost to licence etc.
+We know that clients often turn to licensing as they look for a song with a very specific theme to outline their narrative arc.
+But sometimes it’s just better to build that message from scratch rather than searching for something that nails that almost impossible balance of combining lyrical content with style, genre, pace, dynamic contour, cost to licence etc.

-When we song-write to a brief, it’s absolutely fundamental that our finished track feels like the perfect find, not like it’s been specially composed.
+We are frequently asked to song-write to a brief, and when we do it’s absolutely fundamental that our finished track feels like the perfect find, not like it’s been specially composed.
 Too often companies over-score the ad, or go about writing a lyric that’s way too literal – it’s heavy handed and gives the track away from the outset.
 It pulls the audience out of the story.
 Ultimately, as always, it has to sound real, not forced.